Late Late Show! Andy Lee produces sensational finish to win Celtic war

 13 March 2011 – Jonny Stapleton

-Andy Lee past the stiffest test of his professional career via a sensational last round stoppage victory over previously undefeated Scot Craig McEwan in Foxwoods Casino on Saturday.
+Andy Lee passed the stiffest test of his professional career via a sensational last round stoppage victory over previously undefeated Scot Craig McEwan in Foxwoods Casino on Saturday.

-The Limerickman lost a number of key battles on the night, but eventually won the Celtic War clash, showing determination and resolve to come back from behind to stop the Scot just two minutes shy of the final bell.
-The Detroit based southpaw, who was disappointed with his performance, was trailing on the scorecards with just two rounds remaining of an early fight of the year contender,as unlike when they meet in the amateurs, McEwan was very much on top in the middle rounds.
+The Detroit-based southpaw, who was disappointed with his performance, was trailing on the scorecards with just two rounds remaining of an early fight of the year contender, as unlike when they meet in the amateurs, McEwan was very much on top in the middle rounds.

-The former Olympian, whose victory owes more to will than skill, did put himself on the world title path, but proved he needs to overcome a few more obstacles before he can challenge the likes of Serigo Martinez.
+The former Olympian, whose victory owes as much to will as it does skill, did put himself on the world title path, but proved he needs to overcome a few more obstacles before he can challenge the likes of Serigo Martinez.

 Meanwhile another Irish fighter took the short route to victory on Saturday.